OpenElectionData/oedi/_academy/detecting-bias-in-ballot-qualification.en.md

 Now we’re going to get a sense of the proportion of female candidates accepted by the election commission, according to party.

-Think through this calculation on your own or click here if you need some help.
+Think through this calculation on your own or scroll down if you need some help.

 Divide the number of accepted female candidates (column H, nFem_Accept) by the number of female candidates (column G, nFem_Cand)!